sr99622/avio/README.md

 mamba install -c sr99622 -c pytorch yolox
 ```

 A pretrained model is available for downloading to test the program.
-You can do
+The model
-this automatically using the following command.
-This assumes you are still in the
+will download automatically the first time you run the program using the
-avio\python directory as shown above.
+following command from the avio/python directory.

 ```bash
 python play.py test.mp4 --vfilter format=bgr24 --bytetrack ckpt_file=auto